 As warmer-than-average SSTs are generally predicted over oceanic regions for the ASO 2023 season, they contribute to widespread prediction of above-normal temperatures over land areas.
 Without exception, the likelihood of above-normal temperature anomalies is expected over all land areas in the Northern and Southern Hemisphere.
 The largest increase in probabilities for above-normal temperatures extend around the globe within the 50° S and 60° N band that includes the Maritime continent, New Zealand, Central America, the Caribbean, southern regions of North America, northern regions of South America, Africa, southern Europe, the Arabian Peninsula, east and southeast Asia.
 Over these regions the model consistency is high.
 There are also enhanced probabilities for abovenormal temperatures over other regions of Asia and North America, Europe, and southern regions of South America.
-Over these regions, however, the probabilities for above-normal temperatures are predicted in a band from north of Australia, extending to the south-eastern South Pacific, and in an arc extending over New Zealand to the vicinity of Tasmania.
+Over these regions, however, the probabilities for above-normal temperature have a moderate increase.
+Strongly enhanced probabilities for above-normal temperatures are predicted in a band from north of Australia, extending to the south-eastern South Pacific, and in an arc extending over New Zealand to the vicinity of Tasmania.
 Over Australia, there is a weak enhancement in the likelihood of above-normal temperature.